fireclawthefox/DirectGuiDesigner/README.md

 ### Use exported scripts
 The python script will always contain a class called Gui which you can pass a NodePath to be used as root parent element for the GUI.
 Simply instancing the class will make the GUI visible by default.
 If this is not desired, hide the root NodePath as given on initialization or edit the class and add a dedicated show/hide function.
-**NOTE:** In the current development version, the exported GUI script will instantiate showbase and run the GUI by default.

 ### Configuration
 These custom configuration variables have been introduced for the editor.